rocketacademy/bootcamp-docs/4-backend-structure/4.1-orm-sequelize/README.md

 ### Introducing Sequelize (our ORM of choice)

 [ORM](https://en.wikipedia.org/wiki/Object%E2%80%93relational_mapping) stands for "object-relational mapping", where database tables (also known as "[relations](<https://en.wikipedia.org/wiki/Relation_(database)>)") are mapped to [objects or classes](<https://en.wikipedia.org/wiki/Object_(computer_science)#:~:text=An%20object%20is%20an%20abstract,found%20in%20the%20real%20world.>), such that SQL relations and their relevant associations can be manipulated directly from application code by generating templatized SQL query code.
 [Sequelize](https://sequelize.org) is the most popular ORM for Node.js.
-We will use Sequelize during SWE Bootcamp for our web applications to replace raw SQL.
+We will use Sequelize during Coding Bootcamp for our web applications to replace raw SQL.

 ### ORMs Replace Simple SQL Queries